 In Australia, both Sydney and Melbourne operate a form of franchised model.
-Speaking recently on an episode of the Transit Unplugged podcast with Paul Comfort, Rod Staples from Transport for New South Wales in Sydney said: "We contract the service and service performance, and pay operators for the delivery and quality of their services, and the state takes the revenue risk.
+Rod Staples from Transport for New South Wales in Sydney said: "We contract the service and service performance and pay operators for the delivery and quality of their services, and the state takes the revenue risk.
 As a result of that, we have actually increased services."